Cram3r95/OpenPCDet/README.md

 If you prefer to install OpenPCDet as a Docker image, you can download provided image on [link](https://mega.nz/file/2UJyBRDB#gb0Iz5FWhR2kuLAbHNAzhsrv4Zu74NW5Eg9pEasLfME).

 Install docker image by using: docker load --input OpenPCDet.tar

+## DAMOT Docker for Nvidia Jetson AGX Xavier (September 2020 Update)

+A full Detection and Multi-Object Tracking (combined with forked [AB3DMOT](https://github.com/JavierEgido/AB3DMOT)) developed for ARM Nvidia Jetson AGX Xavier can be downloaded from [link](https://mega.nz/file/id4UAaRD#GH1dICPYR7HRqozZckjQSpLP5vKtUwoubeCirGKs91Y).

+It provides a complete pipeline, using ROS PointCloud2 as input and producing tracked objects as output as in [AB3DMOT](https://github.com/JavierEgido/AB3DMOT), using ROS [bev_tracking](https://github.com/JavierEgido/bevtracking) package also installed.

 ## License